John-bess4/c0523-code-solutions/html-links/html-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What HTML tag is used to link to another website?
+- What HTML tag is used to link to another website? a href
 - What is an absolute URL?
+  contains all the necessary info to loacte a resource
 - What is a relative URL?
+  an url that only includes a path to loacte a resource

 ## Notes